 If Anarchism could be rooted out, it would have been accomplished long ago in other countries.
 On the night on which the first bomb in this country was thrown, I was in my apartments at home.
-I knew nothing of the conspirarcy which the States Attorney pretends to have discovered.
+I knew nothing of the conspiracy which the State's attorney pretends to have discovered.

 It is true I am acquainted with several of my fellow-defendants; with most of them, however, but slightly, through seeing them at meetings, and hearing them speak.
-Nor do I deny, that I too, have spoken at meetings, saying that, if every working man capitalistic rule would soon come to an end
+Nor do I deny, that I, too, have spoken at meetings, saying that, if every workingman had a bomb in his pocket, capitalistic rule would soon come to an end.